Keilub/helloitscaleb/content/projects/14-publication.md

 ##### the approach
 ## Results You Can See

-Our campaign centered on one clear focus: each ad highlighted 2–4 tangible results customers could achieve with our products — tailored specifically to the needs of each market segment.
+Our campaign centered on one clear focus: each ad highlighted 2–4 tangible results customers could achieve with our products, tailored specifically to the needs of each market segment.
 This approach put real-world benefits front and center, making the value easy to understand and act on.

 To extend the reach beyond print, every ad included QR codes driving traffic to our website, seamlessly connecting readers to deeper product information and resources.
 This was paired with a targeted digital campaign on the publication’s website, reinforcing key messages and increasing engagement.

-We also leveraged a free educational poster that positioned SePRO as a thought leader in the industry — emphasizing our science-driven approach and commitment to helping customers succeed with evidence-based guidance.
+We also leveraged a free educational poster that positioned SePRO as a thought leader in the industry, emphasizing our science-driven approach and commitment to helping customers succeed with evidence-based guidance.
 This multi-channel strategy ensured consistent messaging across print and digital, focused on outcomes customers care about and supported by trusted expertise.

 <div class="page__gallery__wrapper">